t753/Hackerrank-solutions/README.md

 # Hackerrank

 These are hackerank solutions.
-Most of them are my solutions.
-Somw of them have been collected around the web.
+Some of them are my solutions.
+Some of them have been collected from around the web.
 Others are combinations or translations of my code plus others' code.

 The Python solutions are Python 3.